 Hopland Grade flows over Rock Mountain Ridgeline and connects Clear Lake with Hopland.

 Someone called Hopland Grade the Crookedest Road in California.

 They likely don't get out much, but we appreciate the enthusiasm.

 The allure of Hopland Grade is its placement on the map.
 It's by all means a connector, a shortcut, a quick up and over from point A to B. A way to get from one valley to the next.
-And while it isn't all that long, say less than 20 miles up an over the range, it has some amazing curves, consistent, re-occurring and seeming endless.
+And while it isn't all that long, say less than 20 miles up and over the range, it has some amazing banked curves, consistent, re-occurring and seeming endless.

 This stretch of Highway 175 has a 10% grade on both sides of the mountain and the pavement is delightful in the climb over the low 2400 ft summit.
 Road cuts produce rocks in the road on a steady basis, and every ride will be different in how much dirt or rocks are on the road.
 Plan for a quick stop near the summit, several pullouts provide expansive views of Clear Lake and 4305 ft Konocti Mountain in the distance.

 Riding over Rock Mountain Ridgeline is non-stop curves

 The western half also is a series of salivatious non-stop mountain curves into a 180-degree hairpin, and then descending quickly down the mountain side into endless fields of grape vines.
 Here the twisties end at the base of Rock Mountain Ridgeline, a virtual line in the sand.
 Wineries and more wineries, little ones, big ones, endless fields of vines all perfectly aligned.
 Highway 175 descends off the range onto a shelf and then flattens out on the west side.
 It's about 9 miles from the base of the hill to Highway 101 past all the wineries.